rocketacademy/marketing-website/src/pages/bootcamp/index.md

     Basics](https://codingbasics.rocketacademy.co/).

-    If you already have some prior experience/knowledge in coding and would like to join Rocket's Bootcamp program, we may waive the Coding Basics requirement - reach out to us at hello at rocketacademy.co to find out more!
+    If you already have some prior experience/knowledge in coding and would like to join Rocket's Bootcamp program, we may waive the Coding Basics requirement - reach out to us at [hello@rocketacademy.co](mailto:hello@rocketacademy.co) to find out more!
   steps:
     - image: /img/basics-page/basics-1.png
       heading: Applicant screening